Rose West: Prostitution

-Rose controlled the family's finances and Fred gave her his pay packets.
+Rose controlled the family's finances, with Fred giving her his pay packets.
 The room Rose used for prostitution was known throughout the household as "Mandy's Room" (Mandy being the working name Rose used when she was with her clients) and had several hidden peepholes allowing Fred—a longtime voyeur—to watch her activities.
 Fred also installed a baby monitor in the room, allowing him to listen from elsewhere in the house.
 The room included a private bar, and a red light outside the door warned when Rose was not to be disturbed.
 Rose carried the sole key to this room around her neck, and Fred installed a separate doorbell to the household which her clients were instructed to ring whenever they visited.
 Much of the money earned from Rose's prostitution was spent on home improvements.

 By 1977, Rose's father Bill had come to tolerate his daughter's marriage, and to develop a grudging respect for Fred.
 Together, he and Fred opened a café they named The Green Lantern, which was soon insolvent.
+When Bill discovered Rose's prostitution, he would also visit Cromwell Street to have sex with his daughter.

 By 1983, Rose had given birth to eight children, at least three of whom had been conceived by clients.
-Fred willingly accepted these children as his own and falsely informed them the reason their skin was darker than that of their siblings was because his great-grandmother was a black woman.
+(Note: The final five children Rose gave birth to were: Tara (b.
+1977); Louise (b.
+1978); Barry (b.
+1980); Rosemary Jr. (b.
+1982); and Lucyanna (b.
+1983).
+Only Barry West is believed to have been fathered by Fred, with at least three of the other children conceived by clients.)
+Fred willingly accepted these children as his own, and falsely informed them the reason their skin was darker than that of their siblings was because his great-grandmother was a black woman.